In this section:

 Blade-aware navigation with Ctrl+B includes links to templates in

 Finding usages (Alt+F7) can be invoked on a file name or a symbol in the code to show all the usages of a template across your codebase.
 Currently this functionality is available only inside other templates, but not from views.

 Customizing predefined Blade directives and defining custom directives for Blade templates.

 Preparing to use Blade templates

 Before you start, make sure the PHP and Blade plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-Once enabled, the plugins are available at the IDE level, that is, you can use it in all your IntelliJ IDEA projects.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Managing Plugins.
+Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 Adding, editing, and removing Blade directives